gammu/gammu/readme.txt

 Q. Where to get compilers to make Gammu ?

 A. * MS Visual C++ 6.0
-         go to the shop ;-).
-It's commercional software.
    * MS Visual C++ 7.0 (.NET)
          go to the shop ;-).
 It's commercional software.
    * compilers for Unix (Linux) like gcc or kgcc (for free)